 - 57) There are 10 pizza restaurants in a city.
 Each restaurant claims to have the "best pizza in town" and advertises the ways in which its pizza is different and better than its competitors' pizzas.
 This is an example of a(n) .

 - A) regulated monopoly

-- B) monopsony
+- B) controlled oligopoly

-- C) regulated monopsonic competition
+- C) regulated duopoly

 - D) monopolistic competition

-- E) monopoly Answer: D
+- E) monopoly

-Explanation: D) Most of the competition in advanced free-market economies is monopolistic competition, in which a number of sellers offer products that can be distinguished from competing products in at least some small way.
+Explanation: A) Most of the competition in advanced free-market economies is monopolistic competition, in which a number of sellers offer products that can be distinguished from competing products in at least some small way.